Types of Decisions, Skills, and the Six Cs

 Three core skills

-The handout names three skill clusters for decision makers.
+Three skill clusters matter for decision makers.

 Critical thinking